baratgabor/Unity3D-PerlinCameraShake/README.md

 ## Prerequisites

 - Your `Camera` should be parented to another `GameObject`, and that `GameObject` should be moved, if your game requires a moving camera.
 But this is how we normally use cameras in Unity.
+However, the script does support non-zero initial camera positions and rotations.

 ## Usage
 - Copy the `.cs` file to your `Assets` folder.